andrewjhunt/equal-loudness/README.md

 # EQ for Equal Loudness

 > **Use simple EQ to simulate the audio balance at a different loudness without changing your volume.
-Improve the bass-mid-high balance in your mixing and mastering.**
+Improve the bass-mid-high balance in your mixing and mastering while listening at a comfortable volume.**

 ## Overview